 charon run --builder-api

 Teku Validator Client

-Configuring the Teku validator client with Charon follows exactly the same process as their official guide with 2 further conditions.
+Configuring the Teku validator client with Charon can be done by following the same process outlined in the Teku official guide.

-With these 2 conditions in places Charon validators will be able to register to the builder network, submit blinded block and gain a share of the MEV profits.
+Once the flag is set up, Obol distributed validators will be able to register to the builder network, submit blinded beacon blocks and gain a share of the MEV profits.

 Lighthouse Validator Client

 For Lighthouse, we are currently waiting on the following PR to be merged into their unstable branch to enable compatability, please review the PR's status.